-Columbia College uses the results of Major Field Tests and MAPP (Measures of Academic Proficiency and Progress) to improve learning experiences and the curriculum both in specific majors and general education.
+Columbia College uses the results of Major Field Tests and Proficiency Profile to improve learning experiences and the curriculum both in specific majors and general education.

 Major Field Test

 The Major Field Test (MFT) is a nationally normed standardized test taken by thousands of students at colleges and universities throughout the United States.
 The content of the Major Field Test reflects the basic knowledge and understanding gained in the core undergraduate curriculum.
 The tests are designed to assess mastery of concepts and principles, as well as knowledge expected of students at the conclusion of a major in specific subject areas.